Brought to you by the people who occupy wall street. Why will YOU occupy?

 I am a slave to society.
 I work to make money and I can barely afford to live.
 My husband and I are in an okay position as long as one of the small cracks in the ice below our feet do not begin to spider and break apart.

-Anonymous asked: I am looking for a yard sign to support our thoughts help others.
+Anonymous said: I am looking for a yard sign to support our thoughts help others.

 Here is a great site to help you gather materials to spread the word. http://www.occupytogether.org/spreadtheword/